TheRandomLabs/Scoop-Spotify/README.md

 ### BlockTheSpot

 * This blocks advertisements for the latest version of Spotify.
+Please buy Spotify Premium instead to support Spotify if you have the means.
 * BlockTheSpot depends on `spotify-latest` and should thus be installed locally.
 * This is not an executable program. `spotify-latest` will be patched automatically every time this package or any of the Spicetify packages are installed or updated.